-Bowdoin faculty, students and staff now have access to The New York Times Digital Edition through an Academic Site License provided by the Library. *
+Bowdoin faculty, staff, and current students have access to The New York Times Digital Edition through an Academic Site License provided by the Library. *

 * Note: If you already have a paid or free personal nytimes.com account, please see those options below.

 How do I register for an Academic Pass?

 If you have any problems registering, please contact NYTimes help at firstname.lastname@example.org or 1-800-698-4637.
 Please state that you are registering for a Bowdoin Academic Pass.